102nd Annual Meeting of the Ecological Society of America convenes in Portland, Ore.

 We do not offer press registration for editors of peer-reviewed journals, ad sales representatives, publishers, program officers, or marketing professionals.

-Members of the press may attend all research presentations but some events, workshops, and field trips may not be open to press without prior arrangement.
+Members of the press may attend all research presentations, but some events, workshops, and field trips may not be open to reporters without prior arrangement.

 We offer complimentary registration for press officers and public information officers.
 Press officers who cannot attend, but would like to promote presenters from their institutions, are welcome to prearrange distribution of press releases and other author materials on the meeting website in the on-site Press Room.
 Press officers may request copies of all abstracts related to their institution.
 For registration, more information, or help finding scientists in our meeting program, please contact Liza Lester at gro.asenull@retsell or (202) 833-8773 x211.

 Pre-registered press may pick up their credentials in the Press Room and enjoy coffee, tea, internet access, a printer, telephones, and an interview area.
 Journalists may also register on site in the Press Room.